-- 1. Non-bargaining-unit Participants who may elect to participate in the Benefit Trust include, but are not limited to, the following: - a) Corporate officer/owner - b) Corporate officer - c) Spouse of corporate owner or other common owner - d) Supervisor - e) Estimator - 2.
+1. Non-bargaining-unit Participants who may elect to participate in the Benefit Trust include, but are not limited to, the following:

+- f) Corporate officer/owner - g) Corporate officer - h) Spouse of corporate owner or other common owner - i) Supervisor - j) Estimator - 2.
 If one or more owners, each owner is considered non-bargained on a stand-alone basis. - 3.
-A son or daughter working for a company owned by a parent may be considered to be a non-bargaining unit Participant under certain circumstances as more fully described in the Non-Bargaining Unit Member Participation and Eligibility Rules. - 4.
+A son or daughter working for a company owned by a parent may be considered to be a non-bargaining unit Participant if under National Labor Relations Board standards he or she would not be permitted to vote in a representation election either because he or she is not a statutory "employee" within the meaning of the National Labor Relations Act or because he or she lacks a community of interest with the other employees. - 4.
 If a company is owned by a bargaining unit Participant's spouse and at least one other individual, the spouse may qualify as a non-bargaining unit Participant under these rules.